-society has brainwashed men into believing that they’re weaker for expressing emotion; even in a moderate, necessary manner. the fact that you’re so afraid to open up shows weakness, not strength. we have to teach that moving forward; that it’s quite necessary to express how you genuinely feel
+society has brainwashed men into believing that they’re weaker for expressing emotion; even in a moderate, necessary manner. the fact that you’re so afraid to open up shows weakness, not strength. we have to teach that moving forward; that it’s necessary to express how you genuinely feel

 Some people wish not to love, but to be loved; a narcissistic approach to such a selfless phenomenon.
 This concept isn’t much different from the “strive to understand, not to be understood” concept.
 We as humans spend days fantasizing about how wonderful it’d be to be loved the right way; to be truly received and appreciated.
 Most of the time, however, we often forget that those around us have those exact same needs and desires.
-You aren’t the only damaged soul; most souls that you encounter are in one way or another healing from this harsh life that we must get through.
+You aren’t the only damaged soul; most souls that you encounter are in one way or another healing from this harsh life that we must endure.
 Every soul that you encounter deserves to be loved unconditionally, the same way that you do.

 Many things in life can prevent us from being thankful for what we have; we often devalue the significance of what we’re already blessed with.
 Maybe at a young age your friend’s parents bought him or her a new car once he/she turned 16, while you had to wait a little while longer for your first car.
 Maybe you’re working a job you don’t necessarily like on a hot summer’s day, while on Instagram you see friend’s of yours taking vacations across the country.
 Or, maybe other individual’s excel in areas of life where you don’t; socially, financially, athletically, etc. You may often find yourself comparing your life to the lives of others, causing a sense of “unappreciation” for your own qualities or the good in your own life, because in your eyes, others have it so much better.